Lansity/FM_Bipartitioning/README.md

 init_part: should be 0 or 1, 0: initial by the input order, 1: initial randomly

 eg: ./tmp.exe ibm01.are ibm01.net 0.45 10 1.2 0

+#testfm.cpp is the original edition with many notes